JuBiotech/estim8/README.md

 ## Documentation
 Check out our [documentation](https://estim8.readthedocs.io/en/latest/), where we provide a series of example notebooks.

+## Contributing
+When encountering bugs using `estim8`, please bring them to our attention by opening a issue.
+When doing so, describe the problem in detail and add minimal code snippets for reproducing the problem, along with any other material that might be usefull.
+For contributions to our codebase, clone the repository, create a new branch and open a pull request (PR).

 ## Usage and Citing
 ``estim8`` is licensed under the [GNU Affero General Public License v3.0](https://github.com/JuBiotech/estim8/blob/main/license.md).